jonsagara/CSharpWebAppWithFSharpModel/README.md

 1. Clone the repository at https://github.com/jonsagara/CSharpWebAppWithFSharpModel
 1. Check out the `net6` branch
-1. Do one of the following
-   - In Visual Studio, ensure the `Release` build configuration is selected, and build the solution.
-   - -OR-
-   - Open a command prompt in the root directory and issue the following command: `dotnet.exe build src\WebApp\WebApp.csproj --configuration Release `
+1. Open a command prompt in the root directory and issue the following command: `dotnet.exe build src\WebApp\WebApp.csproj --configuration Release `

 ### Expected results: